 If you are a remote worker, you are probably not covering nearly as many miles as the average commuter, which means you might save with insurance by the mile.

-Just keep in mind that if you switch your coverage and then have to go back into the office, you could end up paying more with pay-per-mile insurance.
+Just keep in mind that if you switch your coverage and then have to go back into the office, you could end up paying more if you keep your pay-per-mile insurance policy.

 People who have another primary mode of transportation

-People who have a second vehicle they rarely use
+People who have a second vehicle rarely used

+Multi-car insurance policies aren’t your only option if you have more than one vehicle.
 If you have more than one vehicle, you might find yourself driving one more often than the other.
 Your second vehicle might benefit from pay-per-mile insurance.
-Drivers with pleasure vehicles — cars that are only driven occasionally — might save money by signing the second vehicle up for a pay-per-mile program.
+Drivers with pleasure vehicles — cars that are only driven occasionally — might save money by signing the second vehicle up for a pay-per-mile program, which may cost less than adding a second vehicle to your existing auto insurance policy.